GRAP-UdL-AT/ak_sm_recorder/README.md

 #README

+## AK_SM_RECORDER functionalities
+* Take captures and save it in Matroska format.
+* Record videos.
+* Seting configuration options for device.
+* Capture data as 3D point cloud.

 This directory contains examples and methods related to the use of Kinect Azure and own experiments and settings with this device.